Beliavsky/Fortran-code-on-GitHub/README.md

 [faiNumber-Fortran](https://github.com/kevinhng86/faiNumber-Fortran): fast, flexible, and secure numerical library for Fortran with fast number parsing as one of its features

+[fgsl](https://github.com/reinh-bader/fgsl): Fortran interface to the GNU Scientific Library, by reinh-bader

 [forlab](https://github.com/zoziha/forlab): module that provides a lot of functions for scientific computing mostly inspired by Matlab and Python's module NumPy, by zoziha

 [forSISL](https://github.com/rweed/forSISL): Modern Fortran interfaces to the SINTEF Spline Library (SISL)